 For Further Study on Pride and Humility

 Breaking Pride – Tearing Down Walls, Walking in His Grace

-Breaking Pride is a booklet based on one simple truth: In order to walk in God’s grace we need to tear down the the walls of pride.
-A lot of believers, even though saved by God’s grace, are still walking in pride rather than walking in His grace.
-Knowing what pride is, and learning to identify pride in your life, is the first step to overcoming a life filled with pride.
-Filled with encouragement, Breaking Pride will take you through a practical reading of what pride may look like in your life.
+Breaking Pride is a booklet based on one simple truth: To walk in God’s grace, we need to tear down the walls of pride.
+Knowing what pride is and learning to identify areas of pride in your life are the first steps to overcoming and experiencing freedom in Christ.